-- Sample menus for breakfast and snacks are posted and based on seasonal fruits and availability. - Each meal provides one-third of the daily nutritional requirement for children and includes a variety of foods. - Center provided breakfast consists of fruit, grain, and dairy as delineated in the U.S. Department of Agriculture Childcare Food Program guidelines. - All breakfast and snacks provided are kosher and nut free. - Parents are to provide lunch for their children and are presented with healthy lunch guidelines as appropriate. - A snack provided by the parents for all children must be confirmed by the teacher and ingredients posted in an area accessible to all parents.
+Sample menus for breakfast and snacks are posted and based on seasonal fruits and availability.
+Each meal provides one-third of the daily nutritional requirement for children and includes a variety of foods.

+Center provided breakfast consists of fruit, grain, and dairy as delineated in the U.S. Department of Agriculture Childcare Food Program guidelines.

+All breakfast and snacks provided are kosher and nut free.

+Parents are to provide lunch for their children and are presented with healthy lunch guidelines as appropriate.

+A snack provided by the parents for all children must be confirmed by the teacher and ingredients posted in an area accessible to all parents.
 The snack must be prepackaged, kosher and nut free.
 This includes birthdays and holidays.

+If a child has an allergy or food sensitivity Gan Ami will make every effort to provide alternative options for snacks and breakfast.
+A family can also provide their own snacks and breakfast if they prefer.
+If a family has their own dietary restrictions or preferences, the family must provide all breakfast and snacks for their children.